 SELECT ASCII('A'); SELECT ASCII(1); SELECT ASCII('abcd'); SELECT ASCII(''); SELECT ASCII(NULL);

 MySQL ASCII Function Example 2

-In this example, we are going to implement the string ASCII function in MySQL on different columns in a table.
-Following statement will return the ASCII code of leftmost character in First_Name, Last_Name, and Yearly_Income column.
+In this example, we are going to implement the string ASCII in MySQL on different columns in a table.
+The following statement returns the ASCII code of the left most character in First_Name, Last_Name, and Yearly_Income column.

 -- MySQL String ASCII Example USE company; SELECT First_Name, ASCII(First_Name) AS ASCII_FName, Last_Name, ASCII(Last_Name) AS ASCII_LName, Education, Profession, Yearly_Income, ASCII(Yearly_Income) AS ASCII_Income, Sales FROM customerdetails;

 From the below screenshot you can observe that, 84 is the ASCII code of T, and 57 is the ASCII code of 9